-A chemical imbalance in the brain is said to occur when there’s either too much or too little of certain chemicals, called neurotransmitters, in the brain.
+A chemical imbalance in the brain is said to occur when the brain has either excessive or insufficient chemicals, called neurotransmitters.

-Neurotransmitters are natural chemicals that help facilitate communication between your nerve cells.
+Neurotransmitters are natural chemicals that help ease the communication between your nerve cells.
 Examples include norepinephrine and serotonin.

-In other words, mental health conditions aren’t simply caused by chemical imbalances in the brain.
+In other words, mental health conditions aren’t precisely caused by chemical imbalances in the brain.
 There’s a lot more to them.

-These researchers hypothesized that lower than normal levels of neurotransmitters can lead to symptoms such as:
+These researchers hypothesized that insufficient levels of neurotransmitters can lead to symptoms such as: